MetPX/sarracenia/doc/Dev.rst

 - upload the release to pypi.org so that installation with pip succeeds.
 - upload the release to launchpad.net, so that the installation of debian packages using the repository succeeds.
+- increment the version for future commits to master.

 Versioning Scheme
 ~~~~~~~~~~~~~~~~~